Fiserv/ipg-na/docs/additionalInfo/DirectPost.md

 > - Structure of the card number must be correct
 > - Name of the account holder for SEPA Direct Debit transactions must be submitted
 > - IBAN for SEPA Direct Debit transactions must be correct and contain up to 34 digits
 > - If an IBAN belongs to one of the following countries: Andorra, Switzerland, United Kingdom (incl.
-Jersey, Guernsey, Isle of Man), Gibraltar, Iceland, Liechtenstein, Monaco, Norway, San Marino, Vatican City, then the account holder’s address details must be submitted.
+Jersey, Guernsey, Isle of Man), Gibraltar, Iceland, Liechtenstein, Monaco, Norway, San Marino, Vatican City, then the account holder's address details must be submitted.

 If the submitted data is invalid, the Gateway would usually send a corresponding data entry page to the customer.
-However, using the silent post feature, you can transmit an additional parameter along with transaction data: ‘full_bypass=true’.
+However, using the silent post feature, you can transmit an additional parameter along with transaction data: 'full_bypass=true'.
 In this case, you get the result of the validity check back in the transaction response and can display your own error page.

 ## Sample Code for the HTML Form